Play Live Radio

 Ventura County resident Andrew Canepa was one of the victim's of Monday's mass shooting in Reno.

-At Canepa’s Side Street Café in Newbury Park, shocked customers showed up all day with flowers, and to sign a memorial poster in the front of the restaurant.
-Rick Bucaria owns East Wind Screen Print, which is next to the café.
-He’s known Canepa for years.
+At Canepa’s Side Street Café in Newbury Park, customers showed up all day with flowers.
+They signed a memorial poster in front of the restaurant.

 "It's really hard to comprehend.
 It's a shock," said Bucaria.

-He said after the Borderline Bar and Grill mass shooting in Thousand Oaks in 2018, which killed a dozen people, they teamed up to sell t-shirts to help the victims families.
+He said after the Borderline Bar and Grill mass shooting in Thousand Oaks in 2018, which killed a dozen people, they teamed up to sell t-shirts to help the victims' families.
 "When we printed the shirt, Andrew was the guy I brought the shirts to, and he thought they were really great," said Bucaria.
-"I gave him a couple dozen shirts, and he started selling them.
-He put them on the counter, and they put it on Facebook, and I walked back in to get my lunch.
+"I gave him a couple of dozen shirts, and he started selling them.
+He put them on the counter, and they put them on Facebook, and I walked back in to get my lunch.
 Then, he goes, 'I can't even answer the phone, Everybody wants the shirts'.
 The next morning, I opened up the garage door, and there was a line all the way up the street.
 We sold $10,000 in shirts for the families of the Borderline tragedy."

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.